Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

-Iceland, Ireland, Norway, England, France and Denmark are travel destinations that are likely on your radar.
+Iceland, Ireland, Norway, England, France, and Denmark are travel destinations that are likely on your radar.
 But what if I told you that you could experience all of these cultures and environments in one place?
-Welcome to St. John’s, the capital of city of Newfoundland and Labrador.
-One of the most eastern places in North America, St. John’s offers history, nature, wildlife and culture.
+Welcome to St. John’s, the capital of the city of Newfoundland and Labrador.
+One of the most eastern places in North America, St. John’s offers history, nature, wildlife, and culture.

 Good things to know